 a) Generates a new nonce SNonce, if no SNonce has yet been generated for this 4-way handshake.
 The same SNonce is reused within this 4-way handshake until a valid message 3 has been received.(#6483)

-b) Derives PTK(11ba), the derived PTK including the Key derivation key (KDK) if WUR frame protection is being negotiated.
+b) Derives PTK,.

 c) Constructs message 2.